UstadMobile/door/README.md

 Door is a Kotlin Symbol Processor that builds on [Room](https://developer.android.com/training/data-storage/room) and makes it possible to use Room databases, DAOs and entities with Kotlin Multiplatform (using [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html)).

-Just put Database, DAO, and entity classes in your Kotlin Multiplatform common code and add the ```expect``` keyword to DAO and Database classes.
+Just put your Database, DAOs, and entity classes in your Kotlin Multiplatform common code and add the ```expect``` keyword to DAO and Database classes.
 Door will generate actuals for each platform automatically!